-Failure to properly seal vent piping can result in death, personal injury and/or property damage.
+Failure to properly seal vent piping can result in death and/or personal injury.

 Preassemble the exhaust and combustion air piping from the furnace to the vent termination.
 Do NOT cement any joints together until the preassembly process is complete.